ishine/DualCodec/README.md

 huggingface-cli download amphion/dualcodec --local-dir dualcodec_ckpts
 ```

-4. To run example training on Emilia German data (streaming, no need to download files.
-Need to access Huggingface):
+4. To run example finetuning on Emilia German data (streaming, no need to download files.
+Need network access to Huggingface):
 ```bash
 accelerate launch train.py --config-name=dualcodec_ft_12hzv1 \
 trainer.batch_size=3 \
 data.segment_speech.segment_length=24000
 ```
-This trains from scratch a 12hz_v1 model with a training batch size of 3. (typically you need larger batch sizes like 10)
+This finetunes a 12hz_v1 model with a training batch size of 3. (typically you need larger batch sizes like 10)

 To finetune a 25Hz_V1 model:
 ```bash